ForModLabUHel/forClimate/README_mottiprebas.md

 #Decimal point used in mottiwb depends on locale.
 DECIMALPOINT=','
 ```
-Edit the path strings for RHOME and MOTTI_LOCATION according to `R` and `mottiwb` installation locations respectively.
+Edit the path strings for RHOME and MOTTI_LOCATION according to `R` and Motti workbench installation locations respectively.
 MOTTIWB is the name of the Motti workbench binary. `mottiwb` uses decimal marker according to locale.
 Change the default comma (`,`) for DECIMALPOINT if needed.